 Along with his experience at Illinois State, Ford's resume includes assistant coaching positions at Wichita State, Tennessee State and Chipola Junior College.

 At Wichita State in 2011-12, Ford helped head coach Gregg Marshall guide an NCAA Tournament team to a final Associated Press ranking of No. 18.
 The Shockers were 27-6 overall and claimed the 2012 Missouri Valley Conference regular-season championship.

 Ford coached two seasons (2009-11) at Tennessee State under head coach John Cooper.
-Ford was instrumental in recruiting talented classes for the Tigers, which played key roles in the team's 20-13 record last season, including the upset of previously unbeaten Murray State.
+Ford was instrumental in recruiting talented classes for the Tigers, which played key roles in the team's 20-13 record in 2011-12, including the upset of previously unbeaten Murray State.

 Before TSU, he served as an assistant coach at Chipola Junior College (Fla.).
 While there, he helped lead Chipola to an impressive 35-2 overall record, its sixth-consecutive Panhandle Conference Championship with a 12-0 record, its fifth FCCAA State Championship in 10 years and a third-place finish at the National Junior College Athletic Association (NJCAA) National Tournament.